infolab-bcg/Sci-deTrade/blockchain/network/README.md

 You will now be able to run the `peer` commands in the context of Org2.
 If a different command prompt, you can run the same command with Org1 instead.
 The `setOrgEnv` script outputs a series of `<name>=<value>` strings.
 These can then be fed into the export command for your current shell.

 You can use the peer command to invoke the chaincode.
-Assuming that you are in the`deTrade-network` directory and chaincode name is "datatrading", you can use peer command  to init the ledger like this :
+Assuming that you are in the`network` directory and chaincode name is "datatrading", you can use peer command  to init the ledger like this :

 ```sh
 peer chaincode invoke \